runtimeverification/iele-semantics/iele.md

 The `br` instruction jumps to a specified label, either unconditionally, or if its argument is nonzero.

 The call instruction for local calls (i.e. the form which does not specify an account, value, or gas limit), calls a function in the current contract.
-The called function executes in the same contract call frame (i.e. with the same value, gas limit, memory, and global registers), but with a fresh set of local registers.
+The called function executes in the same contract call frame (i.e. with the same value, gas limit, and memory), but with a fresh set of local registers.
 When execution of the callee reaches a `ret` instruction, control returns to the instruction following the call, and local registers are restored.

 ```{.k .uiuck .rvk}